Greta Scarano

-Greta Scarano (born 27 August 1986) is an Italian television, stage, film actress and director.
+Greta Scarano (born 27 August 1986) is an Italian television, stage, film actress, and director.

-Life and career
+Career

-Born in Rome, Scarano made her professional debut in the TV-series R.I.S. - Delitti imperfetti.
-Between 2008 and 2009, she played Sabrina Guarini in the Rai 3 soap opera Un Posto al Sole, and between 2012 and 2015, she played the Inspector Francesca Leoni in the Canale 5 crime series Squadra antimafia – Palermo oggi.
+Born in Rome, Scarano made her professional debut in the TV series RIS Delitti imperfetti.
+Between 2008 and 2009, she played Sabrina Guarini in the Rai 3 soap opera Un Posto al Sole.
+Between 2012 and 2015, she played the Inspector Francesca Leoni in the Canale 5 crime series Squadra antimafia – Palermo oggi.

-For her performance in the film Without Pity, in 2015 Scarano won the Guglielmo Biraghi Award at the 70th Silver Ribbon Awards.
-In 2016 she was awarded the Nastro d'Argento for Best Supporting Actress and the Ciak d'oro as discovery of the year for Stefano Sollima's Suburra.
+For her performance in the film Without Pity, Scarano won the Guglielmo Biraghi Award at the 70th Silver Ribbon Awards in 2015.
+In 2016, she was awarded the Nastro d'Argento for Best Supporting Actress and the Ciak d'oro as discovery of the year for Stefano Sollima's Suburra.
 In 2025, she made her feature directorial debut with Siblings, which got her a Nastro d'Argento for best new director.